llerch/CXWorldCup/README.md

 Step 5:
 Wait.
 The script will check for startlists.
-Startlists are available shortly before the start It will show the last data of finished races annd keep loading data of live races
+Startlists are available shortly before the start.
+It will show the last data of finished races and keep loading data of live races